KevinColemanInc/yeet_dba/README.md

 ## Usage

 This probably should run against the production database so you can know if there are dangling records.
+If there are records with a value, but not the corresponding table does not have an id, then the migration will fail.

 ```
-$ rails g yeet_db:foreign_key_migration
+$ RAILS_ENV=production rails g yeet_db:foreign_key_migration
 ```

 This will create a new migration with for every foreign_key that can safely be added without running into orphaned data errors.
-We also warn you if active_record models that are missing association declarations (`has_many`, `belongs_to`, etc.)
+We also warn you if active_record models that are missing association declarations (`has_many`, `belongs_to`, etc.)`

 `WARNING - cannot find association for alternative_housings . supplier_id | suppliers`